Nicola2309/Winefulness/testing.md

 ### Sorting and Searching

 * As a shopper I want to be able to filter the products so that I can identify the best priced, best rated and by category of my choice.
     - *When the user arrives in the website, they can navigate to the products page via the navbar.
-The navbar contains two dropdown menu's, the first dropdown menu will enable them to filter by best priced, best rated, and the second by category of their choice.*
+The navbar contains two dropdown menu's, the first dropdown menu will enable them to filter by best priced, best rated, category  and the second by a specific category of their choice.*

 * As a shopper I would like to be able to search by name or description so that I can buy the Wine with the taste characteristics I want.
     - *When this user arrives in the website, they will notice a searchbar next to the logo if from desktop or a hand lens icon if from smaller screen which when clicked will prompt a searchbar.
 From the searchbar they can search any paticular query they want*